-- The Member or Adjudicator the people who will most likely hear the matter, review the evidence and make a final decision about the dispute. - The Applicant the person who commences proceedings. - The Respondent the person who is responding to proceeding. - Witnesses for either the applicant or respondent. - Interpreters if requested.
+- The Member or Adjudicator: the people who will most likely hear the matter, review the evidence and make a final decision about the dispute. - The Applicant: the person who commences proceedings. - The Respondent: the person who is responding to the proceeding. - Witnesses: for either the applicant or respondent. - Interpreters: if requested.

 Tribunal hearings are public, with a few exceptions.
 The Tribunal will make an audio recording of the hearing including the reasons for the decision.
+You can request a copy of this recording.
+A recording of the decision is free but a fee will apply if you want a recording of the whole hearing.